U.S. Marshals Race Discrimination Class Action

 Case Summary

-Fogg v.
-Garland is a race discrimination class action before the Equal Employment Opportunity Commission (“EEOC”) against the United States Marshals Service (“USMS”).
-Our firm, Sanford Heisler Sharp, is counsel for the class, which includes over 700 current and former African American Deputy U.S. Marshals and Detention Enforcement Officers who have experienced racism in hiring, promotions, and headquarters assignments from 1994 to the present.
+Background: Fogg v.
+Garland was a race discrimination class action before the Equal Employment Opportunity Commission (“EEOC”) against the United States Marshals Service (“USMS”).
+Our firm, Sanford Heisler Sharp McKnight, was counsel for the class, which includes over 700 current and former African American Deputy U.S. Marshals and Detention Enforcement Officers who experienced racism in hiring, promotions, and headquarters assignments from 1994 to the present.
 The class also includes all African American candidates who applied for Deputy U.S. Marshal positions since 1994 but were never hired.

 Hiring Claims: Class Agents allege that the USMS hiring process discriminates against African Americans applying for the Deputy U.S. Marshal position.
 Class Agents allege that the following policies and practices have caused a disparate impact on African American candidates: